JimKw1kX/Dll-Shellcode-Loader/README.md

 # 💡Tips:

 - Use the [signtool](./signtool/) to sign a certificate on the DLL due to some EDRs flag unsigned dlls straightaway such as Elastic once the loader drops on the disk.
-Also change the dates similar to the orginal dll that being replaced.
+Also change the dates similar to the orginal dll that has been replaced.

 ![elastic](./Images/Elastic.png)